 .env

-In case we have more than one .env files, e.g .env.local
+In case we have more than one .env files, e.g .env.production

 and .env.test

-and we want to ignore these but not the template file we can type:
+and we want to ignore these but not the template file we will have to change our previous entry to:

 .env*